sudis/GCommands/docs/gcommands.md

 client.login("token")
 ```

-In the `cmdDir` parameter, enter the name of folder to which you will add commands.
+In the `cmdDir` parameter, enter the name of folder to which you will add commands.<br>
-`errorMessage` parameter is used to write this message when the command does not exist.
+`errorMessage` parameter is used to write this message when the command does not exist.<br>
 `slash.Slash` parameter determines whether you want slash commands / normal or both.

 >